ka215/cdbt/readme.txt

 == Other Notes ==

 All official development on this plugin is on GitHub.
 Published version will bump here on WordPress.org.
 You can find the repository at [https://github.com/ka215/cdbt](https://github.com/ka215/cdbt).

+== Upgrade Notice ==

+* 1.1.12 - [Important Update] Fixed the bug that could not use the features such as creating table on Firefox and Internet Explorer browser.